cocos-creator/docs-3d-deprecated/en/material-system/pass-parameter-list.md

 ```
 Then the migration is guaranteed to execute, regardless of the existing data.<br>

-> Note: Migration in force mode will execute in every database event, which is basically every mouse click in editor.
+> **Note**: Migration in force mode will execute in every database event, which is basically every mouse click in editor.
 So use it as a quick-and-dirty test measure, and be sure not to submit effect files with force mode migrations into version control.

 ## Property Parameter List
 All parameters are optional, with its default value in bold.